matrix-org/matrix-spec-proposals/proposals/3286-media-spoilers.md

 [MSC2010](2010-spoilers.md) created ways for clients to tag parts of messages as spoilers, enabling receiving clients to hide spoilered content unless the user explicitly chooses to view it.
-While the proposal only covered textual spoilers, it is also often desirable to be able to mark images and videos as spoilers, since many clients automatically display thumbnails for media that recipients might not want to see.
+While that proposal only covered textual spoilers, it is also often desirable to be able to mark images, videos, and other media as spoilers, since many clients automatically display previews for media that recipients might not want to see.

-As with textual spoilers, there are a variety of reasons that one might want to mark an image or video as a spoiler, for example if it would spoil a story, or if some recipients might find the content objectionable or upsetting to accidentally see.
+As with textual spoilers, there are a variety of reasons that one might want to mark media as a spoiler, for example if it would spoil a story, or if some recipients might find the content objectionable or disturbing.
 By marking such media as a spoiler, clients can then take measures to require consent from the user before displaying the content.

 ## Proposal

-To support this, an optional `spoiler` property of type `string` is added to the `content.info` dictionaries of `m.room.message` events with a `msgtype` of `m.image` or `m.video`.
+To support this, an optional `spoiler` property of type `string` is added to the `info` dictionaries of `m.image`, `m.video`, `m.audio`, and `m.file` messages.
 When present, it indicates that the given media has been tagged as a spoiler.

 The value of `spoiler` represents a placeholder text that clients may display as the reason for the spoiler.
 Providing a reason is optional, and one may indicate